-The nation’s peak citrus industry group, Citrus Australia, and Research and Development Corporation Horticulture Innovation Australia (Hort Innovation) today welcomed South Korea’s decision to accept Australian imports of blood oranges.
+Peak citrus industry group, Citrus Australia and Hort Innovation have welcomed South Korea’s decision to accept Australian imports of blood oranges.

 Citrus Australia market access manager David Daniels said up until now, Korea’s Animal and Plant Quarantine Agency’s policy only permitted Australian Valencia and Navel oranges.